 We will not permit material supporting terrorism to be displayed within EDA premises and will remove any such material if it is found.
 Likewise, we will seek to ensure that EDA's printed and electronic communications (including its website) do not contain or support terrorist material or material likely to encourage terrorism and will investigate immediately if any such instances are raised.
-It is acknowledged that there will be legitimate reasons to display materials relating to terrorism as part of legitimate teaching and learning activities and this should be declared to students and their legal parent/guardian (if the student is under the age of 18 or enrolled on the Sixth Form course).
+It is acknowledged that there will be legitimate reasons to display materials relating to terrorism as part of legitimate teaching and learning activities and this should be declared to students and their legal parent/guardian (if the student enrolled on the Sixth Form course).
 Students are encouraged to contact the EDA office if they have any concerns over class content.